neuroinformatics-unit/NeuroBlueprint/docs/source/get-started.md

 ## Validating projects are in NeuroBLueprint style for a labs repository

-datashuttle helps validate NeuroBlueprint folder structures automatically through a Python API.
-Users are using regular scripts to run weekly validation of all projects in the lab, to ensure they are maintained in NeuroBlueprint format.
+datashuttle can validate **NeuroBlueprint** folder structures automatically through its Python API.
+For example, labs can run scheduled scripts to validate all projects on a weekly basis, helping ensure that datasets remain organised according to the **NeuroBlueprint** specification.

 Check out the code [here](https://datashuttle.neuroinformatics.dev/latest/pages/examples/lab-project-checker.html).

 ## Searching a repository of NB-formatted projects

-When all your projects a neuroblueprint-formatted, it becomes easy to search across projects for keywords or abstract.
+When projects follow the **NeuroBlueprint** structure, it becomes easier to search across datasets using project metadata, such as keywords or abstracts.

-This script searches a list of folders, lodas the metadata and matches keywords to user-defined search.
-It uses the [rapidfuzz](https://rapidfuzz.github.io/RapidFuzz/Installation.html) library that matches words that are close:
+The example Python script below searches a collection of project folders, loads each project’s metadata, and compares its keywords against a user-defined search term.
+It uses the [RapidFuzz](https://rapidfuzz.github.io/RapidFuzz/Installation.html) library to identify close matches between search terms and project keywords.

 ```python
 from pathlib import Path